CU Secure Wi-Fi

 Secure Computing Devices (No Action Needed)

 If your university-owned device is enrolled in Secure Computing, do not install the CU Secure certificate manually.
-Secure Computing devices should connect to CU Secure automatically whenever they're in range.
+Secure Computing devices will connect to CU Secure automatically whenever they're in range.
 (Learn how to identify a Secure Computing device.)

 If your Secure Computing device doesn't connect automatically, please refer to the CU Secure Wi-Fi - Troubleshooting page.